blankasara/masterthesis/README.md

 ![plate notation](/model_qdb.png)

+3 studies investigated the models:
+- parameter recovery studies: files: PR_randomresp.Rmd, PR_unrelated.Rmd, PR_model.Rmd, PR_model_qdb.Rmd
+Are the models internally coherent, so that their parameters are recoverable?
+To answer this question parameters were sampled from meaningfully wide distributions (see code: PR files).
+From these parameters data was simulated then that data fitted by the same model it was generated from.
+Through the fitting process parameters were inferred.
+Set parameters for simulation and infered parameters should correlate for an internally coherent model (see my results in THESIS.pdf pp. 41-48).

+- model recovery study: model_recovery.Rmd
+The model used for simulating its data should fit itself the best in comparison to alternative competing models.
+Here datasets were produced through simulation from all four models and cross-fitted with each other 100 times.
+(Results: confusion matrix in script and in THESIS.pdf pp. 48-49)

+- descriptive adequacy on real data: descriptive_adequacy.Rmd In the last study, all four models were evaluated on the actual collected data in terms of how well they can predict students' behavior on the rating scale.
+For my data, model with added question difficulty greatly outperformed the rest with an 80% accuracy.
+(Results: in the script and THESIS.pdf pp.49-51) The hard-easy effects of question difficulty seems to be a universal pattern even under less controlled circumstances (unique task environment).
+For the interpretations, potential explanations and limitations see my discussion in the paper.

+//Note on collected data: Due to confidentiality promised in the consent form following ethical guidelines, I cannot share the data I collected from the students.
+Consider the last study and associated script as inspiration.

 ## Cite this
 If you find any parts of my work useful for your own project, you may cite it as (in APA):
 Palfi, B. S. (2021).
 A metacognitive journey in monitoring: Modelling students' multiple-choice calibration in a non-traditional task environment (Unpublished manuscript).
 Department of Linguistics, Cognitive Science and Semiotics, Aarhus University.